deeptools/HiCExplorer/docs/content/mES-HiC_analysis.rst

 Plot TADs
 ---------

-The partitioning of chromosomes into topologically associating domains (TADs) is an emerging concept that is reshaping our understanding of gene regulation in the context of physical organization of the genome" [`Ramirez et al. 2017 <https://doi.org/10.1101/115063>`__].
+"The partitioning of chromosomes into topologically associating domains (TADs) is an emerging concept that is reshaping our understanding of gene regulation in the context of physical organization of the genome" [`Ramirez et al. 2017 <https://doi.org/10.1101/115063>`__].